wyoibc/popgen_workshop/week2/fqc_trimming.md

 Let's start by creating a directory with only a subset of the demultiplexed FASTQ files

 ```
 cd <PATH_TO_DIRECTORY_CONTAINING_DEMUXED_FASTQs>
+# First let's gzip all of our FastQ files to save space
+gzip *fastq
 mkdir demux_subset
 cp SD_Field_1453.fastq.gz SD_Field_12* SD_Field_0506.fastq.gz demux_subset
 cd demux_subset